stefanprobst/prettier-config/.changeset/angry-weeks-speak.md

 "@stefanprobst/prettier-config": major
 ---

-Switch to tabs and double quotes
+Switch to tabs and double quotes.